slerch/ppnn/README.md

 ## Data

-The data needed to reproduce the results (see `RL18_replication.ipynb`) can be found here:
+The data needed to reproduce the results (see `RL18_replication.ipynb` for an implementation of the main model) can be found here:

 > Rasp, Stephan (2021): PPNN full data (feather format). figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.13516301.v1